yongxuDM/yongxuDM.github.io/_pages/about.md

 <img src="/images/resonant_reheating.png" alt="Editing a markdown file for a talk" width="730" height="700">

+Dark Matter Production in the Early Universe
+--

+Cosmic Inflation
+--

-Black Hole Superradiance and Dark Matter
+Black Hole Superradiance and Dark Sector
 --

 A spinning black hole can effectively transmit energy to its surroundings through superradiance.
 When the Compton wavelength $$\lambda_C =1/m  $$ of a particle matches the gravitational radius $$r_g = G M_{\mathrm{BH}} $$ of a black hole, the occupation number of the particles can undergo exponential amplification, resulting in the creation of "gravitational atoms" around the black hole.
 Superradiance condition: $$\frac{r_g}{\lambda_C}=G M_{\mathrm{BH}} \, m \simeq 0.38\left(\frac{M_{\mathrm{BH}}}{10^7 \mathrm{~g}}\right)\left(\frac{m}{10^7 \mathrm{GeV}}\right) \sim \mathcal{O}(1)$$.
 This implies interesting phenomenology between: